KDE/documentation-develop-kde-org/content/docs/getting-started/hello_world.md

 {{< readfile file="/content/docs/getting-started/hello_world/main3.cpp" highlight="cpp" >}}

 Then we come to [QCommandLineParser ](https://doc.qt.io/qt-5/qcommandlineparser.html).
 This is the class one would use to specify command line flags to, for example, open the program with a specific file.
-However, in this tutorial, we simply initialise it with the [KAboutData](docs:kcoreaddons;KAboutData) object we created before so we can use the `--version` or `--author` flags that are provided by default by Qt.
+However, in this tutorial, we simply initialize it with the [KAboutData](docs:kcoreaddons;KAboutData) object we created before so we can use the `--version` or `--author` flags that are provided by default by Qt.

 We're all done as far as the code is concerned.
 Now to build it and try it out.